ItaiAllouche/MusicGenreClassification/README.md

 ## 10_sec model
 This model was trained on 10 sec long tracks.
-Each 30 sec track was divided to 3 sub-track on 10 sec long
+Each 30-sec track was divided into 3 sub-track on 10 sec long
 performance:

 % accuracy on validation set